sveri/closp/resources/leiningen/new/closp/README.md

 the :env entry to :prod or something else than :dev.
 There are several ways to setup a more separated dev / staging / prod environment.
 Please lookup nomad for that.

-## CLJ-Webdriver
+## Web Integration tests

-Closp comes with some examples on how to use clj webdriver in your projects for integration tests.
+Closp comes with some examples on how to use etaoin in your projects for integration tests.
 They reside in `integtest\clj`.

 Per default the tests are run with the :htlmunit driver, which is fast, but not that good on javascript.
 To change that,
 open: {{ns}}.setup and adapt the driver in `browser-setup` to `:firefor` or `:chrome`.